 My office just received an order of company t-shirts that we intend on giving away to current and prospective clients, as well as wearing ourselves.
 It’s not the first order, and it won’t be the last.
 But, it got me thinking.
 Company shirts are a pretty standard category of “swag.”
-They can be used for employees (in both B2B and B2C businesses), current clients, and even prospective clients (read: marketing shirts).
-But are company shirts really worth the investment?
+And, rightfully so.
+They can be used for employees (in both B2B and B2C businesses), current clients, and even prospective clients.
+But really, are company shirts worth the investment?

 The “Pros” of Investing in Company Shirts